 If there is no response to touch, take the oyster out of the water, if it stays open remove it from the treatment and put into clean water.
 Record the time.

-If it closes, speed of response.
+If it closes, observe and record the speed of response.
+(Slow, normal, etc.)

 If the oyster stays open for ~15 seconds or does not completely close, this counts as anesthetized and should be removed.

-Each treatment and should have a unique bag in which to put the oysters after treatment.
+Each treatment and replicate should have a unique bag in which to put the oysters after treatment.
 This way we can track mortality later.

 After two hours, remove all of the oysters from treatment, put them into their treatment’s recovery bag.
-If any oysters have not opened at all they should get a separate recovery bag.
+If, during the course of the experiment, any oysters have not opened at all they should get a separate recovery bag.

+For example, during preliminary testing, in one treatment three oysters never opened at all.
+We put them into a separate recovery bag from the rest of their treatment because they were never exposed to the treatment.
+I don’t feel that their mortality should be considered part of the test group.

 Time point: Notes: Time point: Notes: